Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 }
 ```

-As already done for the pre-processing, also in this case there is the need to scale the data generated by the DPU before inputting them into the SoftMax classifier and this is done with the ``post_scale_factor`` parameter that comes from a query to the DPU at run time, with Python code similar to this:
+As with pre-processing, in this case, there is the need to scale the data generated by the DPU before inputting them into the SoftMax classifier.
+It is done with the ``post_scale_factor`` parameter that comes from a query to the DPU at run time, with Python code similar to this:

 ```python
 output_fixpos = outputTensors[0].get_attr("fix_point")
 post_scale_fact = 1 / (2**output_fixpos)
 ```

-Note that ``output_fixpos`` is value from 1 to 7 because it represents the exponent ``i`` of a power of ``2,`` that is ``2^i``.
+**Note:** The ``output_fixpos`` is value from 1 to 7 because it represents the exponent ``i`` of a power of ``2,`` that is ``2^i``.

-The SoftMax function is computed by a Look Up Table (LUT), since there are 7 possible ``output_fixpos`` values the file [luts.h](files/postproc/common_src/luts.h) contains basically 7 different LUTs, one for each value.
+The SoftMax function is computed by a Look Up Table (LUT) because there are seven possible ``output_fixpos`` values.
+The  [luts.h](files/postproc/common_src/luts.h) file contains 7 different LUTs, one for each value.

-In the HLS TB this parameter is fixed in the [dpupostproc_defines.h](files/postproc/vitis/kernels/dpupostproc_defines.h) file, to test the functionality of the core.
+In the HLS TB this parameter is fixed in the [dpupostproc_defines.h](files/postproc/vitis/kernels/dpupostproc_defines.h) file to test the functionality of the core.

 ### 2.2.2 HLS Design

-After having setup the Vitis environment, just launch the command
+After setting up the Vitis environment, enter this command:
 ```shell
 cd MPSOCDPU-PRE-POST-PLACC/files # you are supposed to be here cd postproc/hls